Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Answer a few questions to get started

-Autism is four times more common in boys than girls.
-It affects all racial, ethnic, and socioeconomic groups.1
+Autism refers to several developmental disorders that affect 1 in 54 children.
+It is four times more common in boys than girls.
+Autism affects all racial, ethnic, and socioeconomic groups.1

-Some conditions that used to be separately diagnosed are now a part of the autism spectrum.
+Conditions that used to be separately diagnosed are now a part of the autism spectrum.
 These include:

 People with ASD have the same appearance as people without ASD.
 Their learning, thinking, and problem-solving abilities may range from gifted to severely challenged.
+People with ADHD may share common autistic traits like:3

 Drinking during pregnancy does not cause ASD.
 However, drinking can cause fetal alcohol syndrome (FAS).